nethoncho/sails-oracledb-sp-example/README.md

 ## Sails Configuration

-Edit the oraclehr adapter in the config/connections.js file to match your needs
+Edit the oracle hr adapter in the config/connections.js file to match your needs

 ```javascript
 module.exports.connections = {